PITX station: Station layout

-PITX station is accessible from Kennedy Road at ground level or from the third level of PITX, which is linked to the west platform.
+PITX station is accessible from Kennedy Road at ground level or from the third level of PITX, which is linked to the west and east platform.
 The two platforms are connected by a pedestrian overpass crossing the two tracks inside the station, allowing commuters to catch a train going in the opposite direction without paying a new fare.
 Staircases, escalators (also installed at other LRT-1 extension stations), and elevators connect the platforms to the concourse on the ground level.
 Ticket booths are located on the ground-level concourse and next to the east and west platforms, respectively.
 Public restrooms, lactation room, and first-aid room are also found inside the station.

 Nearby landmarks

 The station serves as a connection to the intermodal Parañaque Integrated Terminal Exchange (PITX).
 Hotel Sogo Macapagal, various condominiums and office buildings, and the Marina Bay Town subdivisions, all in Asiaworld, are also located nearby.